tu-delft-library/file_naming_and_folder_organisation/book/part1/part1.md

   </tr>
 </table>

+## File Naming and AI

+Generative AI can be used as a tool for helping to develop a File Naming Convention.
+Here are some examples of how to use GenAI for file naming:
+- Describe your project and the type(s) of data that you plan to collect.
+Ask GenAI to help generate ideas for an FNC.
+- Describe your planned FNC to GenAI and ask for help adjusting the FNC based on common practices or file naming standards in your discipline.

+- !
+You as a user are the one responsible for all outputs: you must use your own judgement and critical reasoning to check the correctness of any FNC suggested by AI.
+- !
+Be cautious about uploading research data to AI as this can compromise data security and lead to data breaches.

 ## Check your understanding- FNC Rules of Thumb

 You just learned basic rules of thumb for developing an FNC.
 Now, take a few minutes to check your understanding.
 Practice applying basic file naming guidelines to three new scenarios.